scottbez1/splitflap/README.md

 You'll need a recent version of OpenSCAD (at least 2015-03), which needs to be installed through the PPA:
 `sudo add-apt-repository ppa:openscad/releases`

+Note that while the design is parameterized and many values may be tweaked, there is currently no error checking for invalid parameters or combinations of parameters.
+Please take care to validate the design if you change any parameters.
+For instance, while most of the design would correctly adjust to a tweaked material `thickness` value, the `thickness` plays a role in the alignment of the gears, so changing this value may result in misaligned gears or issues with the motor shaft length.

 ### Rendering ###
 #### Laser-cutter vector files ####